sammdec/punkapi/README.md

 # Punk API [![Build Status](https://travis-ci.org/samjbmason/punkapi.svg?branch=master)](https://travis-ci.org/samjbmason/punkapi)
 > Crowd Sourcing an API from BrewDog's hugely generous [DIY Dog](https://www.brewdog.com/diydog)

+## Update 2: I have created an issue to collect suggestions on ways to query the data in the API, have your [say here](https://github.com/samjbmason/punkapi/issues/18)!
 ## Update: Over halfway there!
 After lots of contributions we are over halfway to completing all the data.